RichardAtCT/claude-code-openai-wrapper/README.md

   - Perfect for user-facing applications where feedback is important

 - **Disable for cleaner output** (`SHOW_PROGRESS_MARKERS=false`)
-  - Only streams the final response
+  - **Only streams the final response** without any intermediate content
-  - Filters out intermediate tool uses and thinking steps
+  - Filters out ALL intermediate tool uses, thinking steps, and preliminary responses
+  - Waits for completion then sends only the final assistant message
   - Ideal for programmatic usage or when you only need the final result
+  - Note: This buffers the entire response, so initial latency will be higher

 Example messages include positive, subtly humorous updates:
 - "Working on it", "Still processing", "Crafting your response"